kalink0/useful_scripts/sql/Android/README.md

 # Android

-Folder with SQL-Script for Android-Apps SQLite-Databases
+Folder with SQL-Script for Android-Apps and -System SQLite-Databases